International Phonetic Script (IPS) Teaching Booklet.

 | 55 | chromosomes | /ˈkɹoʊməˌsoʊmz/) | [kr]o.me.zoo.m's' |

-and floor : fl[au].(r') / fl[au][au].(r') etc.
+Same applies to floor : fl[au].(r') / fl[au][au].(r') etc.

 But in the case of walk : w[au][au]k' observe how w[au]k' (English : wok) conveys a totally different meaning.